 Over time, you’ll want to see the child is gradually able to understand more without the use of visual cues, particularly when you’re talking about something you talk about every day.
 So next time when you’re talking about what’s for lunch, try the auditory sandwich!

-Jennifer Manley previously served as a classroom teacher for students ages 3 to 12 at CID – Central Institute for the Deaf.
-She is co author of CID SPICE for Life, an auditory learning curriculum and author of the 2nd edition of CID SPICE.
+Jennifer Manley was a teacher of the deaf and associate coordinator of the Emerson Center for Professional Development at Central Institute for the Deaf- CID.
+Ms. Manley is co-author of the CID SPICE for Life auditory learning curriculum and author of the 2nd Edition CID SPICE auditory training curriculum.